 - 5.2.1.
 Parents/guardians are asked to contact the school to obtain an Application Form from the school office or download one from the school's website.
 This form must be completed in full and all requested documentation must be included to be considered for admission.
-Applications will only be accepted for the following year of entry from the 1st October onwards.
-The Application Form must be returned before the Closing Date for Applications for that particular year of entry.
-The closing date is set out in the annual Admissions Notice published on the school website. (for example, applications for September 2030 will only be taken from October 1st 2029 to the Closing Date).
-We are substantially over-subscribed and it is not fair to those who applied in time if we consider applications received outside that period. - 5.2.2.
+The closing date is set out in the annual Admissions Notice published on the school website. (for example, applications for September 2030 will only be taken from October 1st 2029 to the Closing Date). - 5.2.2.
 Please note Applications are accepted each year ONLY between the dates outlined on the annual admission notice for the following September.
-Applications received before that period WILL NOT BE CONSIDERED and will be returned to the sender.
-Applications which are returned to a parent due to the application being received out of time can be appealed in accordance with the procedure set out at Section 18 below. - 5.2.3.
-Where a place becomes available during the school year, applications received by the school around this time will not be considered for these places as the school has an extensive Waiting List for such places. - 5.2.4.
-Please note that as St. Anne's School is a special school, it does not have a particular intake group as many mainstream schools do.
-In our school, we accept applications from children aged between 4 and 18 each year.
-Applications are treated as applications for particular classes.
+Late applications will be treated of in accordance with 'Late Application' section of this policy - 5.2.3.
+Where a place becomes available during the school year after all existing students have been accommodated in their appropriate class it will be offered in accordance with the waiting list of the identified destination class where the vacancy exists. - 5.2.4.
+Please note that as St. Anne's School is a special school, Applications are treated as applications for particular classes.
 At an early stage of the application process, a child is assigned to a particular destination class based on the child's age, cognitive and adaptive abilities and any other special educational needs of relevance.
 Class groupings vary from year to year as students leave the school or move to other schools.
 It should be noted that children with a diagnosis of autism (in addition to a primary diagnosis of moderate, severe or profound learning disability) will be assigned initially a destination class which caters for autism and which has the appropriate staff to student ratio for students with autism.
 This will be the case even where the child may also have a moderate or severe/profound general learning disability.

 - 5.2.5.
-Please note that subject to the school not being oversubscribed (i.e. that there are places available in the destination class assigned to the applicant) the policy of the school is to admit all applicants - whose special education needs fall within the categories of need catered for by the school, and - who have submitted the appropriate documentation to establish this profile of special educational need and - who fulfil the Threshold criteria set out below at Section 5.7, and - whose parents/guardians have confirmed in writing that the Code of Behaviour of the school is acceptable to them and that they shall make all reasonable efforts to ensure compliance with the code by their child.
+Please note that subject to the school not being oversubscribed (i.e. that there are places available in the destination class assigned to the applicant) the policy of the school is to admit applicants - whose special education needs fall within the categories of need catered for by the school, and - who have submitted the appropriate documentation to establish this profile of special educational need and - who fulfil the Threshold criteria set out below at Section 5.7, and - whose parents/guardians have confirmed in writing that the Code of Behaviour of the school is acceptable to them and that they shall make all reasonable efforts to ensure compliance with the code by their child.